Lunchbag Bandit Caught By GPS

 When the Lunchbag Bandit walked up to a First American Bank teller he demanded cash in $100 denominations.
 The teller complied with the demands but was crafty enough to also include some bait money with a real-time tracker device.
 Although the Lunchbag Bandit may have gotten away with some of his past robberies the real-time tracking unit would make certain this time he would not evade police.

 Roughly 20 minutes after the Lunchbag Bandit escaped from the First American Bank he had robbed, Chicago authorities were able to acquire the data from the real-time tracker device, determine his position and make an arrest.
-One of Chicago area’s most persistent robbers was in custody.
+One of the Chicago area’s most persistent robbers was in custody.
 Currently, the Lunchbag Bandit is being held without bail while prosecutors gather evidence to show his involvement in not only the First American Bank robbery but other bank robberies throughout the area.

-When officers were interviewed about catching the Lunchbag Bandit they were quick to state that the personal tracking device was critical in a getting fast and accurate arrest.
+When officers were interviewed about catching the Lunchbag Bandit they were quick to state that the personal tracking device was critical in getting a fast and accurate arrest.